RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Evaluation

-\textbf{Test Suite Prioritization}.
-This task involves filtering out redundant and invalid test prompts when selecting new ones from a large dataset.
-In practical deployments of LLMs, safety testing data may be extracted from a vast data stream that contains repeated or benign test cases.
-In this context, coverage criteria can be applied to ensure that only test cases that enhance coverage beyond a certain threshold are sampled.
-These cases are regarded as effective, while those below this threshold are considered ineffective.
-To simulate this application, we synthesized a large candidate pool consisting of 50\% Normal, 40\% Synonym, and 10\% Invalid samples and a base set of 200 existing harmful prompts to establish the initial coverage.
-We compare RACA's ensemble metrics (EI, EC, ER) against the neuron-level baseline (EN), and evaluate the proportion of normal examples recalled after this threshold sampling.
-After simple calibration, we set the threshold $\tau=0.01$ for RACA and $\tau=0.0005$ for EN.
+This task involves filtering out redundant and invalid test prompts when selecting new ones from a large candidate pool.
+In practical LLM deployments, safety testing data may be drawn from a vast data stream containing repeated or benign test cases.
+Coverage criteria can guide this selection by retaining only candidates that contribute meaningful coverage gain.
+We construct candidate pools where half of the items are sampled from synonym-obfuscated prompts and benign instructions, group them into fixed-size batches, and rank all batches by their marginal coverage gain over a fixed base set.
+We report two summary metrics: the normalized area under the cumulative-valid curve (AUC), which captures the full selection trajectory, and the valid ratio at 50\% of batches selected (VR@50\%), which provides a concrete snapshot at the midpoint.